obsidiansystems/android-activity/weblayouts-backend/README-KISS.md

 	```

 Utilize the style.css template found in 'weblayouts/src/Focus/Weblayouts/CSS', double check
-your module imports and type constraints and you should be albe to build.
+your module imports and type constraints and you should be able to build.